 Cast in Green Sand Molds

 Gray Iron, named so because of the gray color it displays when fractured.
 This is primarily due to the presence of graphite within.
 Based on its weight, cast iron is the most widely used cast material.
 It is also the most common of the cast irons used.
+Gray iron castings offer a multitude of uses.

 When stiffness is more important than tensile strength, Cast Iron’s ability to resist deformation in response to an applied force such as internal combustion, it is ideal for making components such as engine blocks, valve bodies, pump housings, etc.